|

 girl.
 The island’s inhabitants seem to practice a pagan religion with

-animal, and wonders if she is alive, preparing to be sacrificed.
-He finds he
+and wonders if she is alive, preparing to be sacrificed.
+He finds he is not

-is not allowed to leave, and gradually he becomes the sacrifice.
-The climax
+allowed to leave, and gradually he becomes the sacrifice.
+The climax is quite

 Blogger